pranavrc/shellmap/README.md

   -h, --help  show this help message and exit
   --print     Print the output commands
   --run       Run the output commands
+$ python shellmap.py "echo \$1@ \$2@ \$1@" "%ls" "is,is not" --print
+echo LICENSE is LICENSE
+echo LICENSE is not LICENSE
+echo README.md is README.md
+echo README.md is not README.md
+echo shellmap.py is shellmap.py
+echo shellmap.py is not shellmap.py
+$ python shellmap.py "echo \$1@ \$2@ \$1@" "%ls" "is,is not" --run
+LICENSE is LICENSE
+LICENSE is not LICENSE
+README.md is README.md
+README.md is not README.md
+shellmap.py is shellmap.py
 ```

 ### Format